tmKcode/elevator-scheduling-simulator/README.md

 This repository contains Elevator Scheduling Simulator - a simple terminal simulator of elevators.

-The algorithm used for scheduling in this system is an optimized version of FCFS scheduling algorithm.
+The algorithm used for scheduling in this system is an optimized version of _FCFS scheduling algorithm_.

 This application uses language features available from _Java SE 14_.